What Is a Job Coach? And Who Might Hire One

 Hear more about the day-to-day tasks of a job coach from Toni Voliton, a Career Navigator with Goodwill Industries:

-Broadly, a job coach may offer support to any person with a disability.
-The Job Accommodation Network (JAN), offers some examples of people who benefitted from working with a job coach, including [1]:
+Broadly, a job coach may support any person with a disability.
+The Job Accommodation Network (JAN) offers some examples of people who benefitted from working with a job coach, including [1]:

-• An individual with an anxiety disorder getting a job in the kitchen at a restaurant
+• An individual with an anxiety disorder gets a job in a restaurant's kitchen.

 • A person with Down Syndrome working in customer care at a grocery store